jwtaylor310/Yolink-Health/README.md

    The program is intended to be run continuously.
 You may find it helpful to configure your Pi to run the program auotomatically at startup.

    Devices remain in the status table "forever".
 If you take a YoLink device out of service you can remove it from the table manually.
 To do so, stop the program.
-Then use a text editor to located the entry in the "yolink_health_table.txt" file and delete it.
+Then use a text editor to locate the entry in the "yolink_health_table.txt" file and delete it.
 Save the edited table and restart the program.
 As an alternative, you may simply delete the "yolink_health_table.txt" file and the program will rebuild it from scratch with new data.

-   Status messages from devices that are not recognized by the program are saved in a file named "yolink_health_failed.log".
+   Status messages from devices that are not recognized by the program may be saved to a file named "yolink_health_failed.log".
 This file may be reviewed to obtain the information needed to add previously unsupported devices to the program.
+This function may be enabled by editing the "yolink_health.cfg" file to set the entry "log_unsupported_messages" to "True".

    == End of README.md ==